documentationfor yFiles for HTML 3.0.0.1

 Solution

-Fortunately, JavaScript file are mostly text, and text can be compressed very well without much effort.
-In fact, almost all web server software and browsers already support such compression.
+Fortunately, JavaScript files are mostly text, and text can be compressed very well without much effort.
+In fact, almost all web server software and browsers already support this kind of compression.

-In combination with a working configuration for caching, this will become a one-time download and your users will need to download the compressed javascript files only the very first time they access the application.
+In combination with a working configuration for caching, this will become a one-time download.
+Your users will only need to download the compressed JavaScript files the first time they access the application.

 The following table shows some file sizes of common file formats with and without compression: